os-js/manual.os-js.org/src/v3/install/README.md

 Make sure to read the [deployment guide](../guide/deploy/README.md) if you plan on installing in a production environment.

-> **[warning] Do not use "sudo" or an administrator user for the setup procedure.**
+> **[info] The official repository is intended for you to use as a boilerplate to create your own distributions of OS.js.
+You can safely remove any files beloning to git afterwards if you used git, as well as modify the structure and included files as you see fit.**

-Clone the base repository (or download a compressed version of latest release):
+Clone the official boilerplate repository (or download a compressed version of latest release):

 ```bash
 git clone -b master --single-branch https://github.com/os-js/OS.js.git